 Field-hunting tip

-Look in mafic and ultramafic igneous complexes country — that is the host setting where kotulskite typically forms.
+Look in mafic and ultramafic igneous complexes country, the host setting where kotulskite typically forms.
 If you start seeing chalcopyrite, pentlandite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, inclusions in other sulfides habit, so train your eye for that shape before scanning the outcrop.